PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/guides/basictrouble.md

 Gather any error codes provided by the program and search the internet.
 Unless its a brand new game, chances are someone else has had the issue you are having.
 Worst case, if there are no error code provided, see if the program has log files.
 The location of them is somehting likely documented on google as well.
 Generally, verifying the integrity of the files helps.
 Other times, its the games fault.
 It just depends.
+Sometimes this can be caused by an unstable overclock or GPU driver.

 ### The displays go blank, but the pc stays on